jsagar87/500_algo/README.md

-# java-practices
+# 500-Algo
-This repository contains sample code as a collection of small projects.
-Which can be reuse for further learning or development
+This repository is attempt to solve 500 algorithmic problems found listed on one of the blog shared by a friend.